What is Biogas? A Beginners Guide

 Small-scale systems are typically used for digesting animal waste.
 And newer family-size systems are designed to digest food waste.
-The resulting biogas can be used in several ways including: gas, electricity, heat, and transportation fuels.
+The resulting biogas can be used in gas, electricity, heat, and transportation fuels.

 Another example of the diversified uses of biogas is the First Milk plant.
-One of the UK’s biggest cheese makers is building an anaerobic digestion plant that will process dairy residues and convert into bio-methane for the gas grid.
-New anaerobic digestion plants like these with fascinating stories keep popping up every day!
+One of the UK’s biggest cheesemakers is building an anaerobic digestion plant to process dairy residues and convert them into bio-methane for the gas grid.
+New anaerobic digestion plants like these with fascinating stories keep popping up every day.

-Small-scale, or family-size biogas digesters are most frequently found in India and China.
-However, the demand for such units is growing rapidly throughout the world thanks to more advanced and convenient technologies, such as HomeBiogas.
-As the modern world is producing more and more waste, individuals are eager to find ecologic ways to treat their trash.
+Small-scale or family-size biogas digesters are most frequently found in India and China.
+However, the demand for such units is growing fast thanks to more advanced and convenient technologies, such as HomeBiogas.
+As the modern world produces more and more waste, individuals are eager to find ecological ways to treat their trash.

 Traditional systems typically found in India and China focus on animal waste.
-Due to a lack of energy in rural areas combined with a surplus of animal manure, biogas digesters are very popular, useful, and even life-changing.
-In many developing countries, biogas digesters are even subsidized and advocated by the government and local ministries, who see the variety of benefits produced from using biogas.
-In addition to having a clean renewable energy provide gas in the kitchen, many families make extensive use of the fertilizer by-product that biogas digesters provide.
+Due to a lack of energy in rural areas combined with a surplus of animal manure, biogas digesters are very popular, practical, and even life-changing.
+In many developing countries, biogas digesters are even subsidized and advocated by the government and local ministries, who see various biogas benefits.
+In addition to having clean, renewable energy that provides gas in the kitchen, many families make extensive use of the fertilizer by-product that biogas digesters provide.

 In African countries, some biogas users even turn a profit by selling the bio-slurry by-product produced by biogas systems.
-This bio-slurry is different from the liquid fertilizer that is produced daily.
-Bio-slurry refers to the most decomposed stage of the organic matter, after it has been broken down in the system.
-Bio-slurry sinks to the bottom of the biogas system, and with the help of modern units like HomeBiogas, is easily emptied out once accrued (usually an annual process).
-This bio-slurry is in fact a nutrient-dense sludge that provides lots of benefits to soil, and can increase productivity of vegetable gardens.
+This bio-slurry is different from the liquid fertilizer that is made daily.
+Bio-slurry refers to the most decomposed stage of the organic matter after it has been broken down in the digester.
+Bio-slurry sinks to the bottom of the biogas system, and with the help of modern units like HomeBiogas, is quickly emptied once accrued (usually an annual process).
+This bio-slurry is, in fact, a nutrient-dense sludge that provides lots of benefits to soil and can increase the productivity of vegetable gardens.

 Biogas is a technology that mimics nature’s ability to give back.
 Both industrial-size and family-size biogas units are becoming incredibly popular and relevant in today’s world.
-As the application and efficiency grows, biogas can make a significant impact on reducing greenhouse gases.
-As a clean source of energy and a renewable means of treating organic waste, biogas is applicable both in under-developed and industrialized countries.
+As the application grows, biogas can make a significant impact on reducing greenhouse gases.
+Biogas is applicable both in underdeveloped and industrialized countries as a clean energy source and a renewable means of treating organic waste.